-Caprese Salad or Insalata Caprese, as it’s known in Italy is typically made with fresh tomatoes, mozzarella cheese, fresh basil, and olive oil.
+Caprese Salad or Insalata Caprese, as it’s known in Italy is typically made with fresh tomatoes, mozzarella cheese, fresh basil, and extra virgin olive oil.
 However, there are many variations.
 You might want to add chopped fresh garlic, Balsamic vinegar, or other herbs.

-Enjoy this wonderful Caprese Salad with Vegetables and Herbs
+Insalata Caprese – Caprese Salad with Vegetables and Herbs

-- 1½ Tbsp of extra virgin olive oil
+- 1 1/2 Tbsp of extra virgin olive oil

-- 1 Stalk of celery julienned (sliced thinly)
+- 1 Stalk of celery julienned sliced thinly

-- 1 bell pepper or 2 baby bell peppers julienned (sliced thinly)
+- 1 bell pepper or 2 baby bell peppers julienned sliced thinly

-- 1 small zucchini julienned (sliced thinly)
+- 1 small zucchini julienned sliced thinly

-- 2 med-large size ripe tomatoes (sliced1 thinly)
+- 2 med-large size ripe tomatoes sliced1 thinly

-- 9 oz Fresh Mozzarella cheese (sliced thin)
+- 9 oz Fresh Mozzarella cheese sliced thin

-- Leaves of basil, oregano, and thyme (to taste)
+- Leaves of basil oregano, and thyme (to taste)

 - sea salt